vuejs/it.vuejs.org/src/api/index.md

       greeting: function (msg) {
         console.log(msg)
       },
-      // can also use a string for methods
+      // can also use a stringa for methods
       bye: 'sayGoodbye'
     },
     methods: {